sayo-hs/blog/docs/_drafts/heftia-part-1.markdown

 This ensures that even complex, tricky, or innovative combinations of features—never anticipated by library developers—still work correctly.
 This is composability.

-However, libraries based on the `IO` monad approach uniformly move against these valuable advantages of Haskell.
+However, libraries based on the `IO` monad approach tend to trade off some of these core advantages of Haskell for performance.
 Inspecting their source code compared to `lens` or `mtl`, you see frequent use of `IORef`, `error`, various validation checks, runtime errors, and `unsafe` functions.
-It gives the impression of lower-layer, C-like code rather than typical Haskell code.
+This style resembles lower-layer systems programming, in contrast to the abstractions typically associated with idiomatic Haskell.

 This approach is designed explicitly to maximize performance.
 To be fair, these libraries consistently demonstrate strong benchmark results and are undeniably practical libraries currently available.